Phan-x/Phan-x/CLOUDFLARE_SETUP.md

-# CwaAX — Cloudflare-only deployment
+# Phan-x — Cloudflare-only deployment

 This version runs the API as a Cloudflare Worker and uses Cloudflare Hyperdrive to connect to the existing Supabase PostgreSQL database.
 The same `workers.dev` origin serves both the Expo web assets and `/api/*`.